Crystalens, Trulign and

 Both multifocal and accommodating types of presbyopia-correcting IOLs have advantages and disadvantages.
 So you should ask your eye surgeon to clarify which type of presbyopia-correcting IOL, if any, might work best for your particular vision needs.

-Generally speaking, the best candidates for an accommodating IOL such as Crystalens include people who have both cataracts and hyperopia, which causes near vision problems.
-Good candidates for this type of lens also include people who had good vision prior to developing presbyopia, which then created the need for reading glasses for near vision.
+Good candidates for accommodating IOLs also include people who had good vision prior to developing presbyopia, which then created the need for reading glasses for near vision.

 If you are a perfectionist or hard to please, you likely would not be a good candidate for any kind of presbyopia-correcting IOL.